Regulatory Timeline: Overview

 The FCA work on Insurance Distribution started in March 2017 with the publication of their first Consultation Paper.
 Subsequent additional Consultation Papers were released in 2017, followed by draft rules in late 2017 and early 2018.
 Final rules, comprising an update to the Handbook were released in May 2018.
 In 2019, Lloyd’s took further interest in the issue, publishing a private paper on the implementation within the Lloyd’s market, based on investigative work carried out with a small number of Lloyd’s firms.
 The Lloyd’s report highlighted a number of good practices, areas where some firms will need to improve their approach and areas where Lloyd’s intends to improve its own controls through upgrades to processes such as the DUA processes and to its approach, for example, in the form of amendments to Minimum Standards 9 “Customers”.
 Lloyd’s also recognised two areas which they considered to be key priorities: manufacturer identification and the product approval process.
 There has been no further public statement on the issues since then, probably in a large part due to the impact of the Covid-19 pandemnic on the operations of firms and the regulators, but it is our expectation that Lloyd’s will conduct further review of firms practices and we may also see the regulator do the same with non-Lloyd’s firms.

 In December 2019, in a somewhat unsual combined move, the Bank of England, PRA and FCA issued a joint Consultation Paper on “Building operational resilience: impact tolerances for important business services”.
 The initial Consultation Period was due to close in April 2020, but the onset of the Covid-19 pandemic caused the date to be extended to 1st October 2020.
 That said, the regulator made it fairly clear that it would be using firm’s responses to the pandemic to help inform it’s understanding of the operational resilience within firms and what steps may be required to improve performance.
 The report introduced the concept of ‘Important Business Services’ and ‘Impact Tolerances’.
-ICSR has been discussing the interpretation fo these terms with clients and helping them identify and document their approaches.
+ICSR has been discussing the interpretation of these terms with clients and helping them identify and document their approaches.
 A series of webinars have also been delivered to help firms understand the issues and develop and approach to identifying any issues that may need addressing.
+Co-ordinated Policy Statements were issued by the FCA and PRA on 29th March 2021, with the initial deadline for compliance with the Policy Statement requirements set for 31st March 2022.

 General Insurance Pricing Practices